-Mike Hopkins: ‘We’re willing to go anywhere to play anybody’ as Washington faces No. 13 Virginia Tech
+‘We’re willing to go anywhere to play anybody’: Virginia Tech just another top-15 opponent for UW

 Saturday's game against No. 13 Virginia Tech (8-1) at Atlantic City, N.J. is a big test for UW Huskies (7-3), which is one of just three teams nationally to play three top-15 ranked opponents away from home.

-A typically hellish week of fall quarter finals wrapped up Friday, but the Washington men’s basketball team faces a big test Saturday in Atlantic City, N.J. of all places.
+A typically hellish week of fall finals wrapped up Friday, but the Washington men’s basketball team faces a big test Saturday in Atlantic City, N.J., of all places.

-For the third time in this season, the Huskies go up against a top-15 ranked opponent away from home.
+For the third time this season, the Huskies go up against a top-15 opponent away from home.

 Last month, they suffered two crushing defeats while enduring an 88-66 beatdown at No. 11 Auburn and a last-second 81-79 loss at No. 1 Gonzaga.